 What Is Native?

-These mobile OS platforms are providing support for platform-specific programming technologies, tools, software, and hardware only.
+These mobile OS platforms provide support for platform-specific programming technologies, tools, software, and hardware only.
 In other words, they are Native mobile platforms.
-The apps running on the native OS and devices are Native Apps with the support of all native software and hardware components.
+The apps running on the native OS and devices are Native Apps with all native software and hardware components.

 What Is Cross-platform?

-Therefore, these technologies have coined a decent term, cross-platform or hybrid technologies to yield cross-platform or hybrid applications for mobiles.
-If you are a business looking for the mobile identity for your business requirements and business growth or any purpose you bet on, checking the pros and cons of each option may help you to infer the right conclusion.
+Therefore, these technologies have coined a decent term, cross-platform or hybrid technologies, to yield cross-platform or hybrid mobile applications.
+If you are a business looking for the mobile identity for your business requirements and business growth or any purpose you bet on, checking each option’s pros and cons may help you infer the right conclusion.
 Let’s start it!